Shotgun: Gauge

 The gauge number is determined by the weight, in fractions of a pound, of a solid sphere of lead with a diameter equal to the inside diameter of the barrel.
 So, a 10-gauge shotgun nominally should have an inside diameter equal to that of a sphere made from one-tenth of a pound of lead.
 Each gauge has a set caliber.
-By far the most common gauges are 12 (0.729 in, 18.5mm diameter) and 20 (0.614 in, 15.6mm), this includes other more or less common gauges, such as the 10, 16, 24, 28, 32, and 67 (.410 bore) gauge.
+By far the most common gauges are 12 (0.729 in, 18.5mm diameter) and 20 (0.614 in, 15.6mm); other, less common gauges include 10, 16, 24, 28, 32, and 67 (.410 bore).

 Different gauges have different typical applications.
 12-gauge shotguns are common for hunting geese, large ducks, or other big larger gamebirds; professional skeet and trap shooting; military applications; and home-defense applications.
 16-gauge shotguns were once common for hunters who wanted to use only a single shotgun for gamebirds normally pursued with 12- or 20-gauge shotguns, but have become rarer in recent years.
 20-gauge shotguns are often used for gamebirds such as doves, smaller ducks, and quail.
 28-gauge shotguns are not as common but are classic quail-hunting guns. .410-gauge shotguns are typically used for squirrel hunting or for sportsmen seeking the challenge of killing game with a smaller load.

 Other, less common shotgun cartridges have their own unique uses.
 Ammunition manufacturer CCI produces 9mm Parabellum (.355 in.) and several other popular pistol calibers up to .45 ACP (11.43mm), as well as smaller calibers such as .22 Long Rifle (5.5mm) and .22 Magnum (5.5mm).
 These are commonly called snake shot cartridges.
 Larger gauges, up to 4 bore, too powerful to shoulder, have been built, but were generally affixed to small boats and referred to as punt guns.
 These were used for commercial waterfowl hunting, to kill large numbers of birds resting on the water.